-When clinicians from a range of disciplines work together to provide the best treatment for patients, its called multidisciplinary care.
-Multidisciplinary treatment planning meetings have been established to plan individual treatment approaches to patients in response to the increasing complexity and specialization of cancer care.
+Multidisciplinary care is when clinicians from a range of disciplines work together to provide the best treatment for patients.
+Multidisciplinary treatment planning meetings have been established to plan individual treatment approaches for patients in response to the increasing complexity and specialization of cancer care.

 There is evidence that an integrated team approach to cancer care such as this can reduce mortality, improve patient experience and improve quality of life.

 Multidisciplinary Meetings (MDMs)

 Multidisciplinary meetings convened in the north eastern Melbourne region are listed by health service.